 Requests for PTO days should be coordinated with the preceptor for the month and approved by the RPD.
 The resident may request time off from work at any time except their required weekends.
 If the resident must be off on a scheduled staffing weekend, he/she must trade with another individual.
-THGR uses the Kronos® timekeeping system for hourly employees; while residents are paid on a salaried basis, requests for PTO will need to be submitted through the Kronos® system prior to the requested day(s) off.
+MHSM uses the Kronos® timekeeping system for hourly employees; while residents are paid on a salaried basis, requests for PTO will need to be submitted through the Kronos® system prior to the requested day(s) off.
 In the event of illness, the resident must notify the current preceptor and the RPD.

-The Resident will be provided with 8 days of paid time to attend professional meetings as outlined below:
+The Resident will be provided with 11 days of paid time to attend professional meetings as outlined below:

-- ASHP Midyear Clinical Meeting in December (4 days) - Great Lakes Residency Conference in April (3 days) - ID Week and SIDP annual meeting (4 days) - May be substituted for ACTHIV based on resident's research project or interest area
+- ACCP Annual Meeting in October (3 days) - ASHP Midyear Clinical Meeting in December (5 days) - Great Lakes Residency Conference in April (3 days)

-All registration fees, travel, and hotel expenses for these meetings will be provided by Trinity Health Grand Rapids
+All registration fees, travel, and hotel expenses for these meetings will be provided by Trinity Health Grand Rapids.